Cptmathix/C-programfiles/README.md

-my practicum on linked lists in C-language, i made this myself.
+my practicum on linked lists in C-language, i made this myself. @KULeuven